SuB1X-Coin/documentation/guides/mn_setup_hot_cold_wallet.md

 This is the wallet where the MasterNode collateral will have to be transferred and stored.
 After the setup is complete, this wallet doesn't have to run 24/7 and will be the one receiving the rewards.

 #### i.
-If you have a previous Rupaya wallet installed, backup the `wallet.dat` and then uninstall it then delete the original data directory for it.
+If you have a previous Rupaya wallet installed, backup the `wallet.dat`, uninstall it then delete its original data directory.
 #### ii.
 Download the newest Rupaya Qt wallet from: https://github.com/rupaya-project/rupaya/releases
 #### iii.
 The Windows wallet needs to be extracted to a permanent location, OSX Wallet goes into `Applications`
 #### iv.
 Start the new and ignore the unidentified developer warning.